 2nd Grade --- “Curd Science"

 "Curd Science: The Incredible Journey from Milk to Curd" takes children on a journey through the "eyes" of second grader and scientist, Violet Anderson, as she discovers how milk is made into Wisconsin cheese.
-Students will experience the process of turning a liquid-milk,into a solid-Wisconsin cheese.
+Students will experience the process of turning a liquid-milk, into a solid-Wisconsin cheese.
 The steps of cheesemaking are brought "under the microscope" for students to learn and understand the important role of science in making cheese and the importance of dairy in building healthy bodies.
-The presentation will be done with Prezi technology.
-Students will delight in having their own copy of the book to take home.
-They will enjoy participating in a cheese tasting/judging event.
+Students will view a video to enhance the program, and will enjoy participating in a cheese tasting/judging event.
 Allow approx 1 hour.

 - NGSS (Science) 2-PS1-1; PS1.
 A; PS1.
 B